Intradco Global helps to return the critically endangered black rhino to the wilds of Rwanda

 The unique project took place over the first two weeks of May, and represents a historical moment for the country after the species disappeared in 2007 following decades of wide spread poaching.

-Ten rhinos travelled on the first flight, and nine on the second, along with the three vets and two attendants who accompanied them for the duration of their entire journey from Johannesburg to Akagera.
+Ten rhinos travelled on the first flight, and nine on the second, along with the three vets and two attendants who accompanied the animals for the duration of their entire journey from Johannesburg to Akagera.

-The rhinos, which can weigh up to 2,500 kg each, with the largest male of the group aptly named Hercules, weighing a sizeable 1.5 tonnes.
-The rhino were transported in special pallets which also contained their feed for the journey.
-The temperature on the aircraft is specified by the vet to ensure the animals do not overheat or become stressed.
+The rhinos, which can weigh up to 2,500 kg each were transported in special pallets which also contained their feed for the journey.
+The temperature on the aircraft was specified by the vet to ensure the animals are comfortable, relaxed and do not overheat or become stressed.

-The complex logistics involved in reintroducing them required the expertise of Intradco’s highly-trained specialists who spent more than a year planning the journey with Etihad Cargo brought in to operate the flights.
+The complex logistics involved in reintroducing the black rhino is a complex and unqiue project that required the expertise of a huge team of animal handlers, veterinarians and Intradco Global’s highly-trained specialists who spent more than a year planning the journey with Etihad Cargo – the airline brought in to operate the flights.

 Jes Gruner, Akagera Park Manager, said: